 Writer Prompt: Sometimes called the “something is missing poem.”
 Our current state of physical distancing seems like a perfect time to practice this Oulipo-inspired form, which speaks to something it can never name, something that is always beautifully, painfully missing.

 - You will have one stanza for each letter in your word.
-If your word is “Shelter,” your first stanza will be the “s” stanza, the second will be the “h” stanza, and so forth (NOTE: we only accept poems of 25 lines or less, so your stanzas need to be planned accordingly!)
+If your word is “Shelter,” your first stanza will be the “s” stanza, the second will be the “h” stanza, and so forth (NOTE: we only accept poems of twenty-five lines or less so your stanzas need to be planned accordingly!)

 - So: your “s” stanza will use every letter but “s,” your “h” stanza will use every letter but “h,” your “e” stanza will use every letter but “e,” etc. Achieve this however you see fit.

 - This is a great form for pushing your use of language and grammar, as you won’t be able to say things in the way you’re used to.
 Cozy up to that dictionary.